 Last rule: Traveling should be fun not stressful!

-If you go by plane, make sure you get to the airport in time, you don’t want to be running like crazy, begging people to let you skip the line in order to catch your fight.
+If you go by plane, make sure you get to the airport in time, you don’t want to be running like crazy, begging people to let you skip the line in order to catch your flight.
 If you go by car, you don’t want to hit rush hour and stay in traffic for hours.
 If you go by bus, you should be there in time to get the good seats.
 I haven’t traveled for long distances by train for a while, but I guess the same rules apply, so be there on time.

 Another thing that I do when traveling is wearing extremely comfy clothes and shoes.
 I prefer comfort over beauty when it comes to this.
 As for when I have very long flights, I never leave without my airplane pillow.
 I am having trouble slipping and this little accessory works wonders for me, so make sure you try it.

 Last but not least, books and magazines.
 Traveling is my number one excuse to buy magazines!
-Nowadays we have replaced the old-fashioned magazines with online ones, but the feeling and the smell of the real thing cannot be replaced.
+Nowadays we have replaced old-fashioned magazines with online ones, but the feeling and the smell of the real thing cannot be replaced.
 So every excuse I find for buying the printed version, I take.
-I know it is not good for the environment, this being the reason I no longer subscribe to them, but every once in a while I love buying the glossy magazines.
+I know it is not good for the environment, this being the reason I no longer subscribe to them, but every once in a while I love buying glossy magazines.
 What better companion for the road or the sky?

 We all have our own habits when it comes to packing and traveling.
 A while ago, for me, this was a severe case of stress and anxiety.
 Nowadays I take it as a normal task that I have to complete and I do my best to make it fun since it is all added to the experience of traveling.
 Happy packing everyone, I hope you find my routine useful!